ZottelvonUrvieh/TobyboT/README.md

   - [ ] Make a TODO list
 - **Mafia:**
   - Manage / set up your games:
-    - [ ] New game
+    - [x] New game
+    - [x] List your games
-    - [ ] List your games (and maybe list games you are mod in?)
+    - [ ] List games you mod in
+    - [ ] Add some permissions for mods in a game
-      - [ ] Select current game (all written commands will then be applied to that game when outside of a game channel or two games are going on in one channel)
+    - [x] Select current game (all written commands will then be applied to that game when outside           of a game channel or two games are going on in one channel)
-      - [ ] Delete a game
+    - [x] Delete game
+    - [x] Duplicate game
+    - [x] Show JSON of game
+    - [x] Set JSON data of game - easy sharing / modifying
+      - [x] Start-Phase command
       - [ ] Set game channel (the main chat channel)
+      - [x] Add/Remove/List Mods to the game
       - [ ] Set mafia channel
-    - [ ] Add/Remove/List Mods to the game
+      - [ ] Assign Discord-Roles to Game-Alignments (eg Player, Mafia, Mason...)
+    - [x] Phase-Checking
-    - [ ] Setting roles
+    - [ ] Menu using the core extension WIP
   - Functions for during the game:
     - [ ] Votes
       - [ ] Vote + Majority + Lynch + Channel-locking